-A lot of people are looking for ways to make extra money.
-Starting a side hustle is a really common choice, and with the popularity of the gig economy, there are plenty of options available.
+A lot of people are looking for side hustle ideas to make extra money.
+With the popularity of the gig economy, there are plenty of options available.

 But not all side hustles will allow you to make money quickly.

 Chances are, you probably have a lot of things in your house or apartment that you rarely use.
 A lot of your stuff has value, and by selling it you can make money quickly and easily.